 Property

 In C#, the concept of Property is a crossover concept of Field and Method.
 It means that it includes the features of field and method combined.
-In C#, property is a class member that is used to expose a field of a class to another class.
+In C#, property is a class member that is used to expose a field (which is used to hold data) of a class to another class.
+More exactly, Property is an extension of Method construct used to expose field of a class.

-Before understanding concept of property, let us understand that what are the shortcomings or limitations in the concept of field, due to which the concept of property is developed.
-The concept of property has evolved on the basis of the concept of field.
+Before understanding concept of property, let us understand that what are the shortcomings or limitations with field, which led to the development of property as language construct.

+A class is composed of data and methods that deal with the data.
 In a class, the first part is the data which is related to the fields and the second part is about the methods working on the data.
 Fields of a class are implicitly private by default.
-This means that any class's data or field is private by default and no other class can access that private field, but if another class wants to access that class's field, then the access modifier of the field should be explicitly public.
+This means that data or field is private by default in a class and no other class can access that private field.
+If a class wants to access field of another class, then the access modifier of the field should be explicitly declared public.
+But this is against the principle of Data Hiding or Data Encapsulation.

-Field of class is kept private by default so that that field or its data is protected and cannot be unnecessarily manipulated by objects of another class.
-If a class's field is public, then any other class can manipulate that field.
-But sometimes there is such a business requirement in which we do not want to keep the field of the class public.
-In other words, we want to prevent the field or data of that class from being used directly by another class.
+Each field of class is kept private by default so that that field or its data is protected and cannot be manipulated by another class.
+If a class's field is public, then any class can manipulate that field.
+But in most cases, as per business requirement, we do not want to keep the field of the class public because exposing data publicly is vulnerable for mishandling.
+In other words, we want to prevent the field or data of class from being used directly by another class.
 In such a situation we have to make that field private.
+This is the reason fields are by default private in C#.

 namespace PropertyEx